Vinaypartap-Singh/Thought-Wave/README.md

 2.  **User Profiles:** Showcase your personality by creating a profile that reflects your thoughts and passions.
 3.  **Thought Sharing:** Post your insights, reflections, or questions to spark meaningful conversations.
 4.  **Explore Section:** Discover trending ideas, connect with new users, and find inspiration from the ThoughtWave community.
+5.  **Encrypted Messaging:** Request and accept chat invitations to connect privately with others.
+Messages are encrypted for maximum security, ensuring your thoughts and discussions stay confidential.
-5.  **Seamless Navigation:** The website is designed to make browsing, posting, and connecting effortless.
+6.  **Seamless Navigation:** The website is designed to make browsing, posting, and connecting effortless.

 ### **How to Get Started**

 1.  **Visit the Website:** Go to [ThoughtWave](https://thought-wave-vinay.vercel.app/).
 2.  **Sign Up:** Create your profile to start sharing and engaging.
 3.  **Explore:** Browse trending thoughts, follow users, and join the conversations.
+4.  **Chat Securely:** Request or accept chat invitations to start private, encrypted conversations.
-4.  **Share:** Post your ideas and become part of the wave.
+5.  **Share:** Post your ideas and become part of the wave.

 ### **Join the Movement**

 ThoughtWave is more than just a website — it’s a movement to bring people together through ideas and conversations.
-With this launch, we’re inviting you to be part of a platform that prioritizes authenticity, creativity, and community.
+With this launch, we’re inviting you to be part of a platform that prioritizes authenticity, creativity, security, and community.

 Let’s make waves together, one thought at a time.
 Dive into the conversation today and help shape the future of meaningful connections online.